cybercongress/cybercongress/blog/drafts/ultimate-validator-guide/ultimate-validator-guide.md

-# Ultimate cyberd validator guide.
+# Ultimate cyberd validator setup.
 Testnet: Euler-1.

 # What is this

 The cyberd is a public Proof-Of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens bonded as collateral.
 These tokens can be staked directly by the validator or delegated to them by token holders.
 The weight (i.e. total stake) of a validator determines whether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.

 # Validators
 The maximum number of validators is 146.
 If number of active validators is less than 146 all of them take a part of signing blocks.
-If more - only validators with big stake stay in a pool.
+If more - top 146 with staked tokens will in a active validators set.

 # Validators requirements
 ```